Paying for Your Program

 TWU Education Abroad Scholarship

 As part of TWU mandatory fees, each semester students contribute toward the International Education Fee.
 This fund assists students participating in approved TWU education abroad programs outside of the United States.
 The Education Abroad Scholarship (EAS) is open to all TWU students, including international students, meeting the eligibility requirements as stipulated within the application.
 Students may apply up to 1 year in advance of their departure, with scholarship awards ranging from $500 - $1,500.
-Application cycles run in October and March of each year.
+Recipients who withdraw from their education abroad program are no longer eligible for the EAS and must repay the award amount if the award has already been distributed.

 Program Specific Scholarships & Grants